-Workplace Pride invites you to our 2023 International Conference on May 26th from 9 AM – 5 PM at the Spoorwegmuseum in Utrecht, The Netherlands.
-This annual gathering of many stakeholders highlights the progress the LGBTIQ+ workplace inclusion movement continues to make worldwide.
-But, likewise, there continues to be relentless challenges for the LGBTIQ+ community, some of which even threaten our safety and well-being.
+Workplace Pride proudly welcomed participants to our 2023 International Conference, which took place on May 26th at the Spoorwegmuseum in Utrecht, The Netherlands.
+This annual gathering brought together numerous stakeholders to showcase the remarkable advancements made by the LGBTIQ+ workplace inclusion movement worldwide.
+However, we also acknowledged the persistent challenges faced by the LGBTIQ+ community, some of which posed significant threats to our safety and well-being.

-This year’s conference theme is ‘Tracks of Change: Defining the future of LGBTIQ+ Workplace Inclusion’, and what a fitting venue inside the Spoorwegmuseum!
+Under the theme of ‘Tracks of Change: Defining the future of LGBTIQ+ Workplace Inclusion,’ this year’s conference unfolded within the fitting setting of the Spoorwegmuseum.

 7 BREAKOUTS & 3 ROUNDTABLE SESSIONS